GATSY: Graph Attention Network for Music Artist Similarity: The Proposed GATSY Framework

 \subsection{Model Architecture}

 The proposed GATSY framework is completely suited to the problem of music artist similarity.
 We derived an architecture based on two main blocks.
 The first one consists of a set of \textit{fully connected} (FC) layers followed by a second block of graph convolution (GC) operations.
 This guarantees a limited model complexity while avoiding any over-smoothing.
 In particular, we use a set of 3 FC layers in the first block and 2 GC layers in the second one.
-This configuration involves at each transformation $256$ features, and it projects the $m$ input features to a $m'$ vector space (where $m$ and $m'$ are $2613$ and $256$ respectively).
-We also use it as the backbone architecture for the supervised learning task, including the artist-genre classification.
-We have also added on top of the network a set of 2 FC layers to classify the music genre.
-We use the exponential linear unit (ELU) \cite{elu} after each layer except the output one.
+This configuration involves, at each transformation $256$ features, and it projects the $m$ input features to a $m’$ vector space (where $m$ and $m’$ are $2613$ and $256$ respectively).
+We also use it as the backbone architecture for the supervised learning task, including the artist-genre classification, where we added on top of GATSY a set of 2 FC layers to predict the music genre.
+We use the exponential linear unit (ELU) \cite{elu} after each layer except the output one, similarly to \cite{artistS}.

-Conversely from \cite{artistS}, we use a different dimension for the final embedding space of $256$ elements, and additionally, we also introduced batch normalization layers \cite{batch} after each transformation, except for the final layer, which is novel for the artist similarity task, and it has proved to be successful.
-The main advantages come from the accuracy and the training time, which are increased and decreased respectively.
-Regarding the multi-head attention mechanism, we have just exploited one head since, in the design phase, the performance was badly affected by using more than one head.

-We used the ADAM optimizer \cite{adam} for 50 epochs with a learning rate of $6\times 10^{-5}$.
-At each epoch, the learning rate was decreased according to the cosine learning rate decay scheduler \cite{cosine}.
-In the supervised experiments, instead, only 20 epochs were necessary for the optimization to converge.